keedio/AvroRepoKafkaProducerTest/README.md

 ==================================

 ## Use
-   - Edit resources/config.properties with the rights IP and Ports where you are running kafka brokers and the schema repo. metadata.broker.list=hadoop-manager:9092
+   - Edit resources/config.properties with the IP and Port where you are running kafka brokers and the schema repo. metadata.broker.list=hadoop-manager:9092
      etl.schema.registry.url=http://hadoop-manager:2876/schema-repo

+     Execute run.sh:
-     Execute run.sh -> The ID of the message received is printed in console, test sending de the same message (so receives same ID), and send some different schemas (diferrent ID will be received).
+     The ID of the message received is printed in console, test sending the same message (same ID would be received), and send some different schemas (diferent ID will be received).
 To send different messages edit the property avro.schema.file=resources/testSchema1.avsc
-     3 test schema avsc files are included in resources. (donm't ise other than included in resources folder)
+     3 test schema avsc files are included in resources. (don't use other than included in resources folder)